damascenodiego/damascenodiego.github.io/_pages/about.md

 Hi!
 My name is **Dr. Diego Damasceno**.
 I am a researcher in _model-based software engineering_.
 Currently,
-I work as _Student advisor_ in the
+I work as _Student supervisor_ in the
 _Postgraduate course on Applied Computing in Education_ of the University of São Paulo (USP).